djung335/eli5/ZooKeeper.md

 # How Many ZooKeeper Nodes Should I Have In My Ensemble?

 This is an important question because of how writes are handled in a ZooKeeper ensemble.
 If a client wants to send data in the ensemble, a server recieves the request and sends that to the leader. which will then reissue the request to all the followers.
-The write request will succeed only if a majority of the nodes (also known as a quorum) respond successfully.
+The write request will succeed **only if a majority of the nodes** (also known as a quorum) **respond successfully**.

 A few examples: